MarioLiebisch/a-maze-batz/readme.md

 You can't really lose the game.
 There are no lives, there's no timer.
 Some kind of time attack mode was planned, but I was lacking time so far.
 In its current form, consider this a prototype and proof of concept.

-**This project originalted in a game jam weekend in a total of less than 24 hours.** This code isn't clean and it's clearly not built around best practices and optimization only.
+**This project originated in a game jam weekend in a total of less than 24 hours.** This code isn't clean and it's clearly not built around best practices and optimization only.
 If you're curious, have a look, but always keep this in mind.

 ## Controls